2021-DL-Training-Program/Lab6-DQN-DDPG/README.md

 python3 ddpg.py --render
 ```
 <br>By default, the game will be rendered during testing.
 If you want to render the episodes during training, you can modify the code by yourselves(same way as testing).
-<br><br>Please make sure that you have an GUI interface before rendering.
+<br><br>Please make sure that you have an GUI interface for rendering.